hradhakrishnan100/UTKPhys-YETI2025/README.md

 ### **manifest.json**
 - The manifest file for the Chrome extension
 - Defines permissions, background scripts, icons, and UI elements
-- Declares the side panel UI and required permissions (e.g., for storage and sidePanel)
+- Declares the side panel UI and required permissions (e.g., for storage)

 ### **popup.js**
 - The main JavaScript entry point for the extension.